ifechigo/gin-quik/README.md

-# Bookstore REST API using Gin and Gorm
+# Wallet REST API using Gin and Gorm

 How to use: